 “Crises don’t come announced.
 They are a sucker punch delivering a body blow to your restaurant.
 Preparation is the key to the sturdiness and elasticity necessary to spring back into shape.” – Darryl Benjamin

 When infrastructure fails, people get hurt.
-Your emergency kit should include a backup generator, flashlights, blankets, batteries, non-perishable dry goods, a first aid kit, tools to turn off utilities, and whatever else is relevant to your situation.
+Your emergency kit should include a backup generator, flashlights, blankets, batteries, non-perishable dry goods, a first-aid kit, tools to turn off utilities, and whatever else is relevant to your set-up.

 During the event it’s likely product deliveries will be cut off for up to a week.
 When they do return, it might be on a limited basis.

 - Emergency Action Plan for Retail Food Establishments